Lyme Disease Cases in England Increase by Over 20% According to UKHSA

 Key Facts

-- A total of six UK-acquired cases of a life-threatening tick-borne disease have been reported at popular beauty spots.
+- The total number of UK-acquired cases of a life-threatening tick-borne disease has reached six.

 What Happened